Ages 6–11

 There is a sequence - an inbuilt map - of the most efficient way for a human being to develop.
 A series of steps that build on each other.
 When those steps happen in order, children don't need to be pushed.
 They move forward because they're built to, carried forward by a natural drive.

-Most parents never get to ask the real question.
+Most parents never get to ask the right question.

 So their children spend years pushing water uphill.